 Jamie's tip: Grilled Cajun Calamari ($15)

-The Rectory Cafe is a small, scenic restaurant inside a history building on Wards Island.
-The building itself is a remnant from times the Toronto Islands were used as vacation homes for wealthy families looking to escape the city for the summer, but not too far away.
+The Rectory Cafe is a small, scenic restaurant inside a historical building on Wards Island.
+The building itself is a remnant from times the Toronto Islands were used as vacation homes for wealthy families looking to escape the city for the summer, but not to go too far away.